 Approximately 4 inches long.

-Habitat degredation is the leading driver of this darter’s decline.
+Habitat degradation is the leading driver of this darter’s decline.
 Changes to river flows by reservoirs and impoundments has had the most influence.
 Other threats include stream-bank destabilization, water pollution, gravel mining, and agricultural runoff.